 Legislature split

-No matter who wins the recounts this month, Democrats will no longer enjoy full control in St. Paul.
+No matter who wins those two seats this month, Democrats will no longer enjoy full control in St. Paul.

 Though DFLers still control the state Senate, and Gov. Tim Walz will return to Minnesota as governor, the party will have a serious check on its agenda in the House.